-There are other gases and particulates released to the atmosphere as the result of the use of fossil fuels, including SO_x , NO_x , lead, mercury, ozone, volatile organic compounds and particulates such as coal ash.
-These emissions are currently controlled, by government edict, but have not been eliminated.
+There are other gases and particulates released to the atmosphere as the result of the use of fossil fuels, including SO_x , NO_x , lead, mercury, ozone, volatile organic compounds and particulates such as coal ash, coal dust and black carbon.
+These emissions are currently limited by government edict, but have not been eliminated.

-CO2 emissions are the purported basis for the concerns about the "social cost of carbon", although much of the purported cost is actually the result, not of the CO2 emissions, but rather the associated emissions resulting from fossil fuel combustion listed above.
+CO_2 emissions are the purported basis for the concerns about the "social cost of carbon", although much of the purported cost is actually the result, not of the CO_2 emissions, but rather the associated emissions resulting from fossil fuel combustion listed above.